bocan/radio/README.md

 - HTTPS support (required by many streams)
 - Works with [HLS.js](https://github.com/video-dev/hls.js) for `.m3u8` streams
 - Supports Album art where the stream publishes any
 - Supports long show descriptions
 - Should work well with screenreaders
-- Plays nicely with Car Bluetooth on Android
+- Plays nicely with Car Bluetooth on Android via Media Session API integration

 ---